ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2
   of the CPU.
 It is still open.

+- ``ERRATA_X3_4302966``: This applies errata 4302966 workaround to Cortex-X3
+  CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2
+  of the CPU.
+It is still open.

 For Cortex-X4, the following errata build flags are defined :

 - ``ERRATA_X4_2701112``: This applies erratum 2701112 workaround to Cortex-X4